Back to Blog

 Structural engineer report (specialist)$1,500–$2,200+

 Always book a combined building AND pest inspection.
 Pest damage — especially termite damage — is structural damage.
-A building-only inspection that misses active termites can cost you $30,000–$100,000+ post-settlement.
-The $100–$200 you save by skipping the pest component is the worst false economy in property buying.
+A building-only inspection that misses active termites can leave you facing $30,000–$100,000+ after settlement.
+The $100–$200 you "save" by skipping the pest component is the worst false economy in property buying.

-Get a free quote from a licensed building inspector through NestPath — typical combined inspection cost around $660 inc GST.
-We only list inspectors who are licensed in your state, hold professional indemnity insurance, and follow the Australian Standards.
+Get a free, fixed-fee quote from a licensed inspector through NestPath — every inspector we list is licensed in your state, holds professional indemnity insurance, and follows the Australian Standards.
+Buying an apartment?
+Budget another $250–$500 for a strata report (separate from the inspection — more on that below).

-Budget the inspection fee inside your overall purchase costs alongside stamp duty, conveyancing, and LMI — see our deposit savings plan for a full breakdown.
+Slot the inspection fee into your overall purchase costs alongside stamp duty, conveyancing and LMI — our deposit savings plan shows where it all fits.

-A thorough building inspection under AS 4349.1 covers every reasonably accessible structural and non-structural element of the property.
-Use this as your building inspection checklist when reviewing a quote or report — a competent inspector should be examining every item below.
+A thorough building inspection under AS 4349.1 covers every reasonably accessible structural and non-structural element of the home.
+Use this as your building inspection checklist when you read a quote or a report — a competent inspector should be looking at every item below.

 Structural integrity